Socrates777-code/Typing-speed-test/README.md

 # Typing-speed-test
 This is a python program that calculates the WPM of words typed.
-The file must be run on cmd to work
+The file must be opened and run on cmd to work